 - Composite Character: Of Earl Sutton and Morton Rose from the comics.
 Earl was Hilltop's blacksmith while Morton was the husband of Tammy Rose, and was persuaded by Gregory to assassinate one of the community leaders (Rick in the comics, Maggie in the show) after the death of a loved one.

 - Cool Old Guy: Despite his drunken murder attempt, he's not a bad person at heart, and expresses sincere remorse for what he did.
-He also takes Henry under his wing and invites him to lunch with him and Tammy.
+He also takes Henry under his wing and invites him to hang out with him and Tammy.

 - Drowning My Sorrows: He is lulled into doing this by Gregory following the death of his son.

-- Happily Married: It's clear that he and Tammy love each other very much.
+- Happily Married: Despite occasionally snarking at one another, it's clear that he and Tammy love each other very much.

 - In the Hood: He wears a hoodie when he attacks Maggie.